EdouardTack/candlestick/README.md

 # jQuery toggle candlestick (version 1.1)

-This is a switch jquery plugin.
+This is a switch and stylish jquery plugin that converts checkbox to toggle switch button.
 This plugin allows to choose between three options.
+* Checked
+* Unchecked
+* Indeterminate

 The toggle button switch with animation.

 You can use it with swipe option (Perform by Hammerjs)

 [Demonstration of candlestick](http://www.tackacoder.fr/candlestick/)